flutter/flutter/specs/style.md

      //   get it from the parent (without pseudo); cache it; return it
      // otherwise, get the default value; cache it; return it

-  readonly attribute Boolean needsLayout; // means that a property with needsLayout:true has changed on this node or one of its descendants
+  readonly attribute Boolean needsLayout;
+    // means that either needsLayout is true or a property with needsLayout:true has changed on this node
-    // needsLayout is set to false by the ownerLayoutManager's default layout() method readonly attribute LayoutManager layoutManager;
+    // needsLayout is set to false by the ownerLayoutManager's default layout() method

+  readonly attribute Boolean descendantNeedsLayout;
+    // means that some child of this node has needsLayout set to true
+    // descendantNeedsLayout is set to false by the ownerLayoutManager's default layout() method

+  readonly attribute LayoutManager layoutManager;
   readonly attribute LayoutManager ownerLayoutManager; // defaults to the parentNode.layoutManager
     // if you are not the ownerLayoutManager, then ignore this StyleNode in layout() and paintChildren()
     // using walkChildren() does this for you

-  readonly attribute Boolean needsPaint; // means that either needsLayout is true or a property with needsPaint:true has changed on this node or one of its descendants
+  readonly attribute Boolean needsPaint;
+    // means that either needsLayout is true or a property with needsPaint:true has changed on this node
     // needsPaint is set to false by the ownerLayoutManager's default paint() method

+  readonly attribute Boolean descendantNeedsPaint;
+    // means that some child of this node has needsPaint set to true
+    // descendantNeedsPaint is set to false by the ownerLayoutManager's default paint() method

   // only the ownerLayoutManager can change these readonly attribute Float x; // relative to left edge of ownerLayoutManager